PichardRarker/guitar-tuition/power_chords.md

 ## 🔇Power chords and string muting

 You'll notice that the previous power chord diagrams contain `x` symbols next to a number of strings.
-These are strings that should not be hit when playing power chords, or alternatively, are played alongside _string muting_: lightly placing a finger over unwanted strings, and thus muting them.
+These are strings that should not be hit when playing power chords, or alternatively, are played alongside _string muting_: lightly placing a finger over unwanted strings, and thus preventing them from ringing out.

 The trick to string muting is getting the pressure right - too little, and the open string note will still ring out.
 Too much,and you end up fretting a note.
 You should apply just enough pressure that when you hit the string, you get a dull `thunk` sound.
 This will get drowned out by the other notes you fret when playing a power chord.